 So by changing the length of the muscle (flexion and extension) while you compress the foam roller, you actually squeaky clean all the hidden corners.

-That change of muscle length allows to separate the fascia tissue that is stuck to the muscle fibers.
+That change in muscle length allows for the separation of the fascia tissue that is stuck to the muscle fibers.

 This is how you create a myofascial release.

-You don’t create myofascial release by compression.
-You create it by doing compression while changing the length of the muscle (source).
+According to the article review published in the Journal of Athletic Training, “you don’t create myofascial release by compression.
+You create it by doing compression while changing the length of the muscle.”

-To illustrate how does it work take a look the the picture below.
+To illustrate how it works take a look at the picture below.